ahrnbom/utocs/README.md

 - For a monocular view, the entire dataset is approximately 60 GB in size.
 - Only moving road users are included in the ground truth.
 Your tracking method should remove any tracks without significant movement before evaluation.
 - The tracking method to be evaluated is allowed (and supposed) to use the camera calibration and ground points for computing the tracks.
 The method is not allowed to use the positions text files from the test set in any way prior to evaluation.

+### Dataset Download
+If you are unable or unwilling to run the UTOCS code to generate the dataset, you can also download the dataset from this link, with only a monocular view:

+*LINK COMING SOON*

+### Citation
+If you use the UTOCS dataset in your research, please cite this paper:

+*BIBTEX COMING SOON*